Hong Kong History Project Alumni

 Thesis: A New Way of Life: The Emergence of a Political Identity and Consciousness in Hong Kong, 1945-1979

 Helena Lopes is a historian of modern China and global history.
-Her research focuses on the international, political, and social history of the Second World War and the early post-war period in South China, including imperialism(s) and anti-imperialism, as well as experiences of displacement and refugees.
-She is also interested in histories of Chinese migration more broadly, in histories of Portuguese communities in twentieth-century East Asia, and in Chinese/Sinophone cinemas.
+Her research focuses on the international, political, and social history of the Second World War and the early post-war period in South China, including imperialism(s), anti-imperialism, and decolonisation, as well as experiences of movement, displacement and refugees.
+She is also interested in histories of Chinese migration more broadly, in histories of Portuguese and Welsh communities in twentieth-century East Asia, and in Chinese/Sinophone cinemas.

 Dr. Josepha C. Richard, Stacy Lloyd III fellow, Oak Spring Garden Foundation